pinchbv/floor/floor/README.md

 ### Queries
 Method signatures turn into query methods by adding the `@Query()` annotation with the query in parenthesis to them.
-Be patient about the correctness of your SQL statements.
-They are only partly validated while generating the code.
+Your SQL queries will be validated completely while generating the code.
-These queries have to return either a `Future` or a `Stream` of an entity or `void`.
+These queries have to return either a `Future` or a `Stream` of an entity, a view, a primitive value or `void`.
 Returning `Future<void>` comes in handy whenever you want to delete the full content of a table, for instance.
 Some query method examples can be seen in the following.